Cebu Bus Rapid Transit System: BRT terminal and stations

 The BRT station will be four meters wide and 83 meters long.
 The BRT first phase from Bulacao to Ayala will consist of 15 symmetric and asymmetric stations.

+A CIBUS stop at Mindanao Avenue.

 Branding

 TransCebu is the proposed name for the BRT line.
 Single deck non-articulated buses which hold between 85 and 110 passengers will be used.
 A running speed of 25 km/h is proposed with a peak frequency of 75 buses per hour on the core route.
 This operation is expected to carry 330,000 passengers each day.
 However, in 2023, the branding name CEBRT was revealed during the groundbreaking ceremony of the first phase.

 Ticketing and fare collection

 Fares will likely be collected through the use of prepaid smart cards.
 The pre-feasibility assessment for the BRT route states that if the fares were charged at the same level as jeepneys, ticket revenues could reach US$15 million per year, of which US$1.5 million is expected to be the profit or surplus.